jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

     (b) includes the Chief Judge and a Deputy Chief Judge
   - **Judge Advocate General** means the Judge Advocate General of the Armed Forces appointed under section 203
   - **lawyer** means a person who holds a current practising certificate as a barrister or as a barrister and solicitor
-  - **leading aircraftman** includes an aircraftman, a general service hand, and an air force cadet
+  - **leading aviator classification** includes an aviator classification, a general service hand, and an air force cadet
   - **medical practitioner** means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine
   - **member of the Armed Forces** means a person subject to this Act by virtue of section 6, or section 9, or section 10, or section 11
   - **member of the Court Martial** means a Judge or a military member